Frequently Asked Questions

-- Students must make arrangements with their proctor for test dates and times.
+- The student must make arrangements with his or her proctor for test dates and times.

-Virtual Course Agreement Form (must be submitted in order to begin course work)
+Virtual Course Agreement Form (must be submitted before course work can begin)

 How do your online classes work?

 Our online classes are designed similarly to our campus courses, but with more flexibility built into their format.
-They keep the same types of coursework as residential courses, but with a measure of flexibility that allows you to complete your coursework at any time of day instead of a designated class time.
-Our online classes have established deadlines similar to residential courses that keep you moving through the material, but you can schedule to do your assignments when you want, prior to their due date.
+They keep the same types of coursework as residential courses, but with a measure of flexibility that allows you to complete your coursework at any time of day instead of at a designated class time.
+Our online classes have established deadlines similar to residential courses that keep you moving through the material, but you can schedule to do your assignments whenever you want prior to their due dates.

 Coursework can appear in a number of different formats—textbook reading, discussion forums, papers, and/or tests and quizzes.
 Most courses supplement the material with short video lectures or lecture notes, and some have optional or flexibly scheduled synchronous (live) sessions.